Second Grade Curriculum

 Reading: The largest growth your child will make this year is in reading.
 We use the Lucy Calkins Units of Study for our curriculum which is integrated into a Reading Workshop structure.
 Through this program students will learn to decode, read fluently and comprehend both fiction and nonfiction stories.
 Students are involved in whole group mini-lessons, independent reading practice time, partner work, whole group sharing, and strategy reading groups to enhance their skills.
 We learn to read and talk about books in a variety of ways.

-In second grade, your child will learn to use decoding strategies, recognize familiar letter patterns, retell stories, focus on characters and their traits, read nonfiction to learn new information, compare and contrast books and themes, and discuss books with classmates.
+In second grade, your child will learn to use decoding strategies, retell stories, focus on characters and their traits, read nonfiction to learn new information, compare and contrast books and themes, and discuss books with classmates.
 We use sticky notes and reading journals to track our thinking as we read.
 Your child is expected to read 15 minutes at least 5 times a week.
 Books should be at your child’s independent level and should be easy to read.
 Reading on a daily basis builds confidence, provides essential practice, and establishes positive habits.

 Writing: Writing is another important area in second grade.
 We use the Lucy Calkins Units of Study for our curriculum.
 Each day, students participate in a Writing Workshop that consists of a whole group lesson, independent writing time, partner work, and whole group sharing.
 We will be working on narrative, informational, and opinion writing.
-Some writing that comes home will be published and have spelling and grammar corrected and some will be in rough draft form.
+Some writing that comes home will be published with spelling and grammar corrected and some will be in rough draft form.
 Please take the time to read and celebrate your child’s writing together.